 As per the latest UGC Annual Report, out of women who enroll for higher studies, starting from under-graduation, only 10% opt for engineering and technical courses.
 There is hence an urgent need to focus on the girl students encouraging them to take up science subjects in schools and colleges.
 A large pool of young women will help in creating a robust pipeline of women workforce.

 Accenture has always recognized women as core partners in the business.
 Providing support and mentoring female employees is integrated at every stage.
-We have over 150,000 women at Accenture out of which nearly one third can be accounted for in India.
+Accenture has more than 150,000 women representing nearly 40% of the global workforce.
+In India, women account for nearly one third of Accenture's workforce.

 Some of the Accenture programs to attract, retain and advance women include Women’s Mentoring Programs, Accenture Women’s Network, Employee Resource Groups and Success Forums.
 Structured training is provided to sensitize the workforce on inclusion and diversity.
 A mix of virtual learning and in-person training programs are also made available to help women employees advance their careers.